lz2510/Tech/array.md

 In computer science, an array is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
 An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.
 The simplest type of data structure is a linear array, also called one-dimensional array.

+## list data type

+In computer science, a list or sequence is an abstract data type that represents a finite number of ordered values, where the same value may occur more than once.

 ## associative array or map or dictionary

 An array is one of the most powerful and flexible data types in PHP.